Preface

 The above picture is the main thing which helps in understanding how SMPS transforms AC power into regulated DC voltage.
 The subsequent core components and processes of a switching power supply (SMPS) will give a detailed explanation of how the switching power supply (SMPS) works.

-1. AC Input Supply: It all begins with AC power from your wall outlet.
-This AC is the first power source for SMPS.
+AC Input Supply | The process begins with AC power from your wall outlet, which serves as the primary power source for the SMPS. |

-5. Duty Cycle Control: This feedback loop is the most important.
-The inverter switches on and off the high-frequency switches to control the output voltage.
-This regulation is a feedback based type that maintains the voltage constant despite the changes in load or input voltage.
+Duty Cycle Control | The inverter switches on and off the high-frequency switch to control the output voltage.
+This feedback loop ensures constant voltage output despite variations in load or input voltage. |

 By this smart combination of components and processes, the SMPS ensures the efficient and reliable power supply with minimum loss, which is applicable in different areas from small consumer devices to large industrial equipment.
 Its ability to adapt rapidly to diverse loads and input conditions while maintaining a constant output is the backbone of modern electronic systems.